You are here

 You can make the best sounds on a slate and be totally hidden from the “eagle eyes” of a turkey, but if you don’t know how your gun is shooting at different ranges, you can’t make a clean shot.
 Remember, you owe it to the wild turkey to make sure that you take its life quickly and efficiently.

 To determine POI, take the choke that you are going to use first and set up a target in an appropriately safe area at approximately 20 yards.
-If you are interested in a more detailed look at how shotgun chokes work, see MSU Extension Publication 2982 Know Your Spread: The Importance of Patterning Your Shotgun.
+If you are interested in a more detailed look at how shotgun chokes work, see MSU Extension Publication 2982 Know Your Spread: The Importance of Patterning Your Shotgun online at extension.msstate.edu.

-A great material for target practice is a roll of brown wrapping paper.
+A great target material is a roll of brown wrapping paper.
 With this roll, you can cut several 3-by-3-foot pieces to serve as targets.
 Next, find the center point of the paper and place an aiming point on it.
-This could be anything from a spray-painted dot to a florescent sticker.
+This could be anything from a spray-painted dot to a fluorescent sticker.

 The type of choke/shot shell that you use may or may not impact the POI.
-Endless combinations of these can be configured with an infinite number of outcomes.
+These can be combined in numerous ways, resulting in a wide range of outcomes.
 One thing to keep in mind is not to be too critical, as you can really get wrapped up and throw out good results in search of the “perfect pattern.”

 Next, lay out the different shot shells in the order that you are going to try them.
 Keep the boxes next to the shells so you can remember which target goes with which shell.
-Remember to mark the target post-shot with the shell used and distance so you can keep track of them once you begin to examine the results.
+Remember to mark the target post-shot with the shell used and distance so you can keep track when examining the results.
 If you are going to be trying multiple chokes, also write down which choke you are using.

 While POI shooting involves a center-of-the-paper POA, there are several “turkey head” targets on the market.
 All of these are acceptable but not necessary.
 A neck and head area can be drawn easily using a tracing of your arm starting with the elbow and moving upward to include your closed fist.
 Or you may simply draw a center aiming point.